gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 #### Ignorant but Smart Audience

 Remember that you will be writing for yourself.
-But you will probably read these notes in a point in time when you will have forgotten the context.
+But you will probably read these notes at a point in time when you will have forgotten the context.

 Therefore, write the permanent notes thinking that your audience is ignorant but smart.
 This means that you have to explain some things but consider that